 The footprint of the proposed solar farm is similar in size to the footprint of Marden.
-It falls just short of requiring Secretary of State approval.
-This is disproportionately large and over development of productive agricultural land.
+It falls just sl requiring Secretary of State approval.
+This is disproportionately large and over development of producti agricultural land.

-The site is unacceptably close to some residential properties and in some cases there is no seclusion from the industrial development.
-No consideration or care has been given to the local residents by the developer.
-The 7.5m high HV compound along with items 5m tall CCTV cameras will loom over the cottages that it is placed next to.
-Siting the compound next to this property is unacceptable and contrary to the Principles of Good Design.
-It would not only destroy the living conditions but would be highly damaging to the quality of life of those who reside there both during and after construction.
-The noise during the construction period would be unbearable.
-Willow Cottage on the East side of the development is some 15m from the high security fencing and would also be detrimentally impacted by the development.
+The site is unacceptably close to some residential properties and in some cases there is no seclusion frc the industrial development.
+No consideration or care has been given to the local residents by the developer The 7.5m high HV compound along with items 5m tall CCTV cameras will loom over the cottages that i placed next to.
+Siting the compound next to this property is unacceptable and contrary to the Principles Good Design.
+It would not only destroy the living conditions but would be highly damaging to the quality life of those who reside there both during and after construction.
+The noise during the construction peri-would be unbearable.
+Willow Cottage on the East side of the development is some 15m from th security fencing and would also be detrimentally impacted by the development.